munafraser/codedjourney/_posts/2017-04-09-the-first-one.markdown

 description: First blog post to test the markdown.
 ---
 ---
 This is my first blog post to test the posting layout.

 Page should appear on main page and inside the archive.
+It works.
+Content coming soon...